A porter has won a prestigious award from a radio station after coming to the rescue of a patient in agony.

 “He is such a credit to the porter service.
 He’s one of life’s diamonds and I’ll never forget Martyn or his kindness that night.”

-Martyn had already won a Moment of Magic award from Hull and East Yorkshire Hospitals Trust after a patient’s partner contacted chief executive Chris Long to praise Martyn for the help he gave them.
+Martyn had already won a Moment of Magic award from Hull University Teaching Hospitals NHS Trust Trust after a patient’s partner contacted chief executive Chris Long to praise Martyn for the help he gave them.

 A porter for 17 years, Martyn said he was surprised to receive, first the nomination, and then win the award at the Viking FM ceremony last week.